My Two Witnesses

-I will give power to my two witnesses, and they will ‘prophecy for 1,260 days clothed in sackcloth’.
-These men have power to ‘shut up the sky so that it will not rain’ during the time they are prophesying; and they have power to ‘turn the waters into blood’ and to ‘strike the earth with every kind of plague’ as often as they want.
+I will appoint my two witnesses, and they will 'prophecy for 1,260 days clothed in sackcloth'.
+They have the power to 'shut up the sky so that it will not rain' during the time they are prophesying; and they have power to 'turn the waters into blood' and to 'strike the earth with every kind of plague' as often as they want.

 These two witnesses do the following

-- prophecy for 1,260 days clothed in sackcloth
+- they prophecy for 1,260 days clothed in sackcloth

-- shut up the sky so that it will not rain
+- they shut up the sky so that it will not rain

-- strike the earth with every kind of plague
+- they strike the earth with every kind of plague